 Note: Sydney City Campus start times are March, July and November.

-This course is offered as a 1 and 1.5 year pathway with relevant prior qualification.
+This program is offered as a 1 and 1.5 year pathway with relevant prior degrees.

 Health Sciences at Western